-7. Termination of Service of Director.
-If Optionee's service as a Director on the Board is terminated for any reason whatsoever including, without limitation, death, disability or retirement, Optionee shall be entitled to exercise his or her rights with respect to the Option for a period that shall end on the earlier of (i) the expiration date set forth in the Option or (ii) the date that occurs six (6) months after such termination date.

-8. Adjustment of Units.
-In the event of any distribution (whether in the form of cash, Units, other securities, or other property), recapitalization, split, reverse split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of Units or other securities of Partnership, issuance of warrants or other rights to purchase Units or other securities of Partnership, or other similar transaction or event affects the Units such that an adjustment is determined by the Committee to be appropriate in order to prevent dilution or enlargement of the benefits or potential benefits intended to be made available under the Plan, then the Committee shall, in such manner as it may deem equitable, make adjustments to the terms and provisions of this Option pursuant to Section 4(c) of the Plan.

-9. No Rights in Units.
-Optionee shall have no rights as a unitholder in respect of Units until such Optionee becomes the holder of record of such Units.
+- 7. Termination of Service of Director.
+If Optionee's service as a Director on the Board is terminated for any reason whatsoever, Optionee shall be entitled to exercise his or her rights with respect to the Option for a period that shall end on the earlier of (i) the expiration date set forth in the Option or (ii) the date that occurs six (6) months after such termination date. - 8.
+Adjustment of Units.
+In the event of any distribution (whether in the form of cash, Units, other securities, or other property), recapitalization, split, reverse split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of Units or other securities of Partnership, issuance of warrants or other rights to purchase Units or other securities of Partnership, or other similar transaction or event affects the Units then the Committee shall, in such manner as it may deem equitable, make adjustments to the terms and provisions of this Option pursuant to Section 4(c) of the Plan in order to prevent dilution or enlargement of the benefits or potential benefits intended to be made available under the Plan. - 9.
+Ownership Rights and Distribution Equivalent Rights.
+Optionee shall have no rights as a unitholder in respect of Units until such Optionee becomes the holder of record of such Units except as specifically provided in the Plan and this Agreement.
+[Before Optionee becomes the holder of record of Units, any distribution in the form of cash paid or delivered by Company on a Unit shall [shall not] entitle Optionee to an equal amount of cash with respect to each Unit] [Such amounts shall be credited to a bookkeeping account for the benefit of Optionee.
+To the extent Optionee becomes the holder of record of such Units, all such distributions, if any, credited to the bookkeeping account for the benefit of Optionee shall be distributed to Optionee without interest.
+Such distribution shall occur as soon as practicable, but in no event later than the fifteenth (15th) day of the third (3rd) month following the date on which Optionee becomes holder of record of such Units.
+Should Optionee die before receiving all amounts due under this Paragraph 9, the balance due shall be paid to his estate.
+Optionee's right to any amounts credited to such account shall not rise above those of a general creditor of Company.]